BerkKivilcim/Google-Earth-Engine-Forest-Fire-Supervised/README.md

 ### 2.3 Area Selection:

-* There are two different methods to identify polygons in other names areas.
+* There are two different methods to identify polygons in other name areas.

 * **First method:** If you estimate or know the corner coordinates of the polygon which is you want to work it can be directly input by manually.